ionic-team/ionic-site/docs/v2/getting-started/tutorial/project-structure/index.md

 <h3 class="file-title">./www/index.html</h3>

-`www/index.html` is the main entry point for the app, though its purpose is to set up script and CSS includes and `bootstrap`, or start running, our app.
+`www/index.html` is the main entry point for the app, though its purpose is to set up script and CSS includes and bootstrap, or start running, our app.
 We won't spend much of our time in this file.

 For your app to function, Ionic looks for the `<ion-app>` tag in your HTML.
 In this example we have: